 I submitted my podcast, but I can’t find it in the iTunes Store.

 After you successfully submit your podcast, a confirmation email is sent to the email address associated with your iTunes account.
 If an itunes:owner is specified in the RSS feed and includes an email address, this and subsequent email will be sent to that address.
 Your podcast is reviewed by iTunes staff before it goes live in the iTunes Store.
 If it is approved, you will receive another email, which includes a link to your podcast.
 The link works immediately, but your podcast is not immediately searchable.
-The iTunes Store servers must first index your podcast, a process which can take up to 24 hours.
+The iTunes Store servers must first index your podcast, a process that can take up to 24 hours.

 Why do I need good metadata?